Intel Corporation

 ⚠ What to Watch

-- • Operates in the Technology sector, which is explicitly avoided in this conservative dividend strategy due to rapid technological obsolescence and massive capital expenditure requirements.
+- • Operates in the explicitly excluded Technology sector, which carries high rapid obsolescence risk and massive capital expenditure requirements unsuitable for stable dividend investing.

-- • Severe deterioration of the dividend profile, featuring massive strategic cuts of ~49% in both 2023 and 2024 to fund a multi-year foundry build-out, with current payouts lacking free cash flow coverage.
+- • Fundamentally broken dividend profile featuring consecutive strategic cuts of ~49% in 2023 and 2024 to fund a highly capital-intensive foundry build-out.

 📊 Historical Trends (10 Years)